Maximizing Your Business Sale Price in 2026: Key Traits Buyers Value

 Why It Matters

-Messy books are a deal killer.
+Messy books can kill a deal.
 Accurate, up-to-date accounting and tax records inspire confidence and make due diligence smoother.
 Buyers (and their lenders) want to see that your numbers are reliable and your business is compliant.

 How to Demonstrate

-• Use reputable accounting software and a professional bookkeeper and/or accountant
+Use reputable accounting software and a professional bookkeeper or accountant.

-• Be ready to provide 3+ years of financials
+Be ready to provide three or more years of financials.

 LOCAL ACCOUNTING RESOURCES

-If you're located in southern Wisconsin where I am, I highly recommend the firms below — they do a great job:
+If you're located in southern Wisconsin, I highly recommend the firms below — they do a great job:

 4. Strong Staffing